dragonflyoss/d7y.io/docs/getting-started/installation/helm-charts.md

 Documentation for deploying Dragonfly on kubernetes using helm.

-For more integrations such as Docker, CRI-O, Singularity/Apptainer, Nydus, eStargz, Harbor, Git LFS, Hugging Face, TorchServe, Triton Server, etc., refer to [Integrations](../../operations/integrations/container-runtime/containerd.md).
+For more integrations such as Docker, CRI-O, Podman, Singularity/Apptainer, Nydus, eStargz, Harbor, Git LFS, Hugging Face, TorchServe, Triton Server, Pip, etc. refer to [Integrations](../../operations/integrations/container-runtime/containerd.md).

 ## Prerequisites {#prerequisites}